DAOhaus/paper/README.md

 Daohaus is a proving ground for the advantages of a "proposal" governance over our current "charismatic representative" based system.
 Up to this point it has been a relatively good way to govern, but one that is now becoming outdated and unnecessary with the maturity of certain technologies such as the internet and blockchain.

-Geed, corruption and incompetence cannot be solved by purely technical solutions, but I hope Daohaus will grow into a tool used to combat such evils.
+Greed, corruption and incompetence cannot be solved by purely technical solutions, but I hope Daohaus will grow into a tool used to combat such evils.
 If you'd like to read more of my thoughts on the subject, please see the afterword where I briefly address the implications of this project on our countries [financial](#financial), [policy](#policy) and [enforcement](#enforcement) practices.

 In the same way that the Bauhaus <sup id="a2">[2](#f2)</sup> movement was characterized by a minimalist type of design, we also hope to simplify and minimize governance of shared community assets.